lmp-beep/13-ECommerceBackEnd/README.md

 </p>

 ## Description
-This is a command line application that runs with Node.js to build the back end for and e-commerce business.
+This is a command line application that runs with MySQL and Sequelize to build the back end for and e-commerce business.
+The app then uses Express to GET, POST, PUT and DELETE user input in Insomnia Core.
 ***
 <br/><br/>